Koromix/rygel/web/koffi.dev/pages/contribute.md

 ./publish.sh
 ```

 Some platforms are emulated so this can take a few minutes until the pre-built binaries are ready.
-Go grab a cup of coffee, come back and execute the `npm publish` command!
+You might want to go grab a cup of coffee :)

 # Code style